The Literal-Nonliteral Distinction in Classical Indian Philosophy

 4.4 Sphoṭa Theory

-Tzohar, drawing on Jan E.F.
-Houben’s translation of the “Exposition on (Semantic) Relationship” (Sambandha-samuddeśa) chapter of the Treatise, which treats figurative language extensively, argues that Bhartṛhari does distinguish between primary and secondary meaning, but on pragmatic grounds.
-Houben argues that Bhartṛhari is a linguistic perspectivist, in the sense that his concern is not to argue against any particular philosophical position, but to show the limits of formal analysis itself.
+Jan E.F.
+Houben, in his translation of the “Exposition on (Semantic) Relationship” (Sambandhasamuddeśa) chapter of the Treatise, which treats figurative language extensively, argues that Bhartṛhari does distinguish between primary and secondary meaning, but on pragmatic grounds (Houben 1995).
+Houben thinks that Bhartṛhari is a linguistic perspectivist, in the sense that his concern is not to argue against any particular philosophical position, but to show the limits of formal analysis itself.
 On this view, when Bhartṛhari appeals to the analogy with perceptual illusion, it is merely to dismantle the commitment to a certain theory of reference: that which presupposes words refer to external reality.
-Secondary meaning is like misperceiving a rope as a snake only in the sense that there is superimposition in both cases.
-Looking at a rope, one superimposes similar snake-properties (long, coiled body) upon a rope (long, coiled shape).
-This is what happens when one says “The person is an ox”—the relevantly similar properties of an ox are superimposed on the person.
-Bhartṛhari emphasizes that it is because a snake and a rope have different effects (a rope does not move or hiss) that we come to realize there was misidentification.
-Likewise, in determining the primary meaning of a word, we look at whether the the state of affairs meets pragmatic expectations (does the man have horns and four legs?).
-Failure to meet these expectations indicates the use is secondary (Tzohar 2011).
+Recently, Tzohar has argued that Bhartṛhari holds a “pan-figurative” account, on which all words “figuratively signify” (Tzohar 2018: 70).
+On this view, word reference does not require a relationship with external referents.
+In contrast, all language use is “figurative” in the sense that it does not require correspondence.
+This interpretation incorporates but goes beyond Houben’s perspectivism, drawing out implications for the limits of language in connecting with reality.

 5. Implications of the Distinction